utdata/icj-class/bootstrap/bootstrap-assignment.md

 You project should have the following structural components:

-- A navbar with a brand (Pirate Cove) and two links: the index and one story page.
+- A navbar with a brand (Pirate Cove) and two nav-links: the index and one story page.
 - A jumbotron with a project name and readout (see example).
 This jumbotron has a special background image you'll have to apply using SCSS.
 - A two-column layout for the content, inside a container.
 The columns should stack on mobile, but be side-by-side at the sm size and larger.
 - A footer with your name in the text.